Essays

 Fighting Content Fatigue with More Content

 People are fed up.
 They read the subject line and delete.
-The industry's solution: even more content.
+The content producers' solution: even more content.
 Just produced faster.

 Change Management as One-Way Communication